overture-stack/ego/README.md

 #### Notes
 * "aud" field can contain one or more client IDs.
 This field indicates the client services that are authorized to use this JWT.
 * "groups" will differ based on the domain of client services - each domain of service should get list of groups from that domain's ego service.
+* "permissions" will differ based on domain of client service - each domain of service should get list of permissions from that domain's ego service.
 * Unit Tests using testcontainers will also run flyway migrations to ensure database has the correct structure